 Saying no can be a skill that takes a lifetime to master.
 There always seems to be a once-in-a-lifetime party or event happening that simply cannot be missed.
 The problem arises when a single party spills over into several days that could have been used more wisely.
 By no means should you become a shut-in, but you must have your priorities in order.
 Saying no, especially when the alternative could adversely affect your grades, is a tip that all students should take to heart.

 Even during the high studying times right before midterms or finals, it is important to take some well-timed breaks.
 Even if it’s just 10 minutes per hour that you get away and rest your eyes from your notes and books, it will make a world of difference.
 If you are trained in meditation this would be the perfect opportunity to release some tension so that you will be refreshed for the final studying push.

-Students at times can think of the worst-case scenario.
+Students at times can think of the worst-case scenario when it comes to anxiety in college.
 What if I don’t pass this exam?
 What if I don’t pass this course?
 What if I never graduate?
 Visualization can be an extremely powerful practice.
 If you see yourself succeeding in your courses and in your student life, chances are your actions will follow these positive thoughts.
 Even after your student life is over, positive visualization is an excellent practice in post-graduate endeavors.